 Cataract surgery is a minimally invasive procedure that involves numbing the eye with anesthesia and then making a tiny incision into which an ultrasonic probe is inserted.
 The probe breaks up, or emulsifies, the cloudy lens into tiny pieces and then suctions them out of the eye.
 Once the cloudy lens has been removed, a new artificial lens is implanted into the eye.
 This lens is known as an intraocular lens (IOL), and can often be inserted through the same incision that the old lens was removed from.

 Surgery usually takes only a few minutes to perform and is painless for most patients.
 After the procedure, a patch may be placed over the eye and you will be asked to rest for a while.
 Patients can return home the very same day, but will need someone to drive them home.
-For the next few days, you may experience itching, mild discomfort, fluid discharge and sensitivity to light and touch.
+For the next few days, you may experience minimal itching and discomfort, some tearing and sensitivity to light and touch.
 Dr. Kalt may prescribe eye drops to help the healing process and to reduce the risk of infection.

 There are a wide range of replacement lenses available to cataract patients, each offering different advantages for your post-surgery vision.
 The most effective lens depends on each patient’s individual preferences and goals for their vision.
+Dr. Kalt uses the newest technology available to measure your eye and determine what power and type of implant lens is best suited to achieve the post operative vision goals you desire.
 The latest lenses help eliminate the need for glasses or contacts after cataract surgery, providing convenient, effective results for your specific vision conditions.

 In the past, cataract lenses were only able to correct distance vision, often leaving patients with the need for reading glasses.
 Multifocal IOLs offer patients freedom from glasses after cataract surgery by improving vision at all distances and at any time of day.
 These lenses can quickly change focus to accommodate your vision needs.
 Up to 80 percent of patients do not need to rely on glasses with multifocal IOLs.